 There are many different foods that the Matsumoto area has to offer, so if you want to experience the local culture, we highly recommend you take some time to try the items on our list.

-If you’re thinking of staying in Matsumoto a little longer and spending the night, you can find some information on accommodations right here.
+If you’re thinking of staying in Matsumoto a little longer and spending the night, please check out our recommended accommodations.